CtrlAltJesse/IAmRespondingKiosk/README.md

 To exit nano [Ctrl]+[x], hitting [y] when asking if it wants you to save.

-Please note that if you changed your username from 'pi' during setup, you'll need to change it here and in the following steps the /home/pi is part of the file path.
+Please note that if you changed your username from 'pi' during setup, you'll need to change it here.
 I'm assuming you didn't change it.

-Launching the Browser at Boot, and Other Things
-We need to tell the RPi to launch the browser at boot.
-We also need to tell it to keep the screen on: no "blanking" or other power-saving.
-Since this is a non-interactive display board we want the browser maximized and the mouse cursor disabled.
+Next, we need to tell the Raspberry Pi to launch the browser at boot and disable some of the power settings as this is a non-interactive display board.

 To do this, create a new file called '.xsession' in /home/pi (/home/pi/.xsession).
 Save the following to it: